 Using A Cash-Out Refinance For Home Improvement

 Home renovations and maintenance can get expensive.
-A cash-out refinance offers an option to pay for these projects that doesn’t involve getting a second mortgage loan or the typically higher interest rates of a home equity loan, HELOC, or personal loan.
+A cash-out refinance offers an option to pay for a home improvement project that doesn’t involve getting a second mortgage loan or the typically higher interest rates of a home equity loan, home equity line of credit (HELOC), or personal loan.

-A cash-out refi allows you to utilize the equity you have in your home to get a new, refinanced mortgage to replace your existing mortgage, while converting some of that equity into cash.
+A cash-out refi is a type of mortgage refinance that allows you to utilize the equity you have in your home to get a new mortgage, that converts some of your equity into cash.

 Essentially, you’re borrowing more than you currently owe on your loan and pocketing the difference.
-To do this, you have to already have equity in your home.
+To do this, you need to have enough equity in your home to borrow.

 Cash-out refinances are different from second mortgages.
-When you get a cash-out refi, that becomes your primary mortgage.
+When you get a cash-out refi, the new mortgage becomes your primary mortgage.

 Can You Use A Cash-Out Refinance For Any Home Improvement?

-Unlike most home improvement loans, a cash-out refinance allows you to use the money you get however you choose.
-However, keep in mind that this is money that you’ve earned over many months and years of making payments on your home, and you should use it wisely.
-Therefore, it may be worth it to look at what types of home improvements and renovations are most likely to increase your home’s value.
+Yes, unlike most home improvement loans, a cash-out refinance allows you to use the money for any home improvement or even for other expenses.
+Keep in mind that the money you are borrowing in a cash-out refinance reflects years of monthly payments on your home, so use it wisely.
+Consider looking at what types of home improvements and what renovations increase your home’s value.

-If your home’s main systems or components are in need of an update, take care of those first before deciding on whether your kitchen would benefit from a remodel.
+If your home needs major repairs or updates to electrical, heating or other major systems, consider taking care of those first.
+Also consider doing major repairs first before deciding to put the money towards a kitchen remodel.
 If you end up selling your home down the road, upgrades to its major components can be highly attractive to potential buyers.
 Not only that, but certain improvements – such as replacing the roof or HVAC systems – may get you discounts on your homeowners insurance premium.

-If you have a big cost you won’t be able to cover using your savings, a cash-out refinance allows you to tap into what is likely your most valuable asset – your home.
+If you have a large expense you can’t cover using your savings, a cash-out refinance allows you to access your most valuable asset – your home.
 Since home improvement projects can often be quite costly, a cash-out refi can make them affordable for you.

 But should you do it?
 Let’s take a look at the pros and cons.

-Because a cash-out refi is your primary loan, you’ll generally be able to get a better rate than you would with a home equity loan or home equity line of credit (HELOC), which are usually second mortgages you take out on top of your main mortgage.
+- Lower interest rates: Because a cash-out refi is your primary loan, you’ll generally be able to get a better rate than you would with a home equity loan or HELOC, which are usually second mortgages you take out on top of your main mortgage.
+Other loan types, like personal loans, may also carry higher interest rates.

-Cash-out refis also have advantages over personal loans, which typically have higher interest rates.
-You may also be able to get more cash with a cash-out refi than a personal loan, depending on your home’s value and how much equity you hold.
+- Higher loan value: You may also be able to get more cash with a cash-out refi than a traditional personal loan, depending on your home’s value and how much equity you hold.

-A cash-out refinance can allow you to pocket more money from your home’s equity and get a lower monthly mortgage payment at the same time.
+- Lower monthly payments: A cash-out refinance can allow you to pocket more money from your home’s equity and get a lower monthly mortgage payment at the same time.
+However, this depends on whether current mortgage rates are lower than when you purchased your If they are lower, you may be able to snag a lower rate and lower your payments.

 As we all know, there’s no such thing as free money, and cash-out refinances – like every other type of loan – come with downsides for borrowers.
 Whether it’s worth it to get one is going to depend on your individual situation.

-Before you decide whether to take out any kind of loan, calculate the cost of the project you want completed with our refinance calculator.
-Call contractors and get estimates on the work that will need to be done.
-You want to know exactly how much it’s going to cost and where the money will go, so you know how much you need and don’t end up borrowing too much (or too little).
+Before you decide whether to take out any kind of loan, calculate the cost of the project you want to complete.
+You’ll want to call contractors and get estimates on the work that will need to be done.
+That way you’ll know exactly how much it’s going to cost and where the money will go, so you know exactly how much you need to borrow.

-Figure out how much changing your mortgage would affect your finances.
+Once you know the amount you’ll need for your home improvement, you can use that to figure out how much changing your mortgage would affect your finances.
 If your monthly payment goes up, will you be able to afford that?
 If your interest rate increases, are you willing to pay more interest over the life of the loan?
+Use our refinance calculator below to see what a refinance might cost you over the life of your mortgage.

 The Bottom Line